apache/iotdb/docs/UserGuide/System-Tools/Monitor-and-Log-Tools.md

 #### Connect JMX

 Here we use JConsole to connect with JMX.
+This section uses JConsole as an example to show users how to connect to JMX and enter the dynamic system logging configuration module.
 Start the JConsole, establish a new JMX connection with the IoTDB Server (you can select the local process or input the IP and PORT for remote connection, the default operation port of the IoTDB JMX service is 31999).
 Fig 4.1 shows the connection GUI of JConsole.

 <img style="width:100%; max-width:800px; max-height:600px; margin-left:auto; margin-right:auto; display:block;" src="https://user-images.githubusercontent.com/13203019/51577195-f94d7500-1ef3-11e9-999a-b4f67055d80e.png">